 Play continues in this way with each player starting with the number that has just been circled.

-For example, the grown-up could then have a turn which left the game looking like this:
+For example, the adult could then have a turn which left the game looking like this:

 The winner of the game is the player who stops their opponent from being able to go.

 Can you cross out all the numbers in one game?
 How do you know?